omarnabulsi16/pyhtonmariogame/README.md

 Controls:
   - arrow keys to move and jump
-  - 'space bar' to shoot fireballs
+  - space bar to shoot fireballs